 Does nicotine change the taste of e-liquid?

 There is a vast array e-liquid flavors out there and the majority of them taste amazing.
-The amount of nicotine can make a big difference though, as the higher nicotine strength you go, the less flavour you will taste.
+The amount of nicotine can make a big difference though, as the higher nicotine levels you go, the less flavour you will taste.
 You will experience a harsher vape with higher nicotine levels.
-It is advised to stick with lower nicotine levels if you are sub ohm vaping as the increased amount of vapour produced makes everything more intense.
+It is advised to stick with lower nicotine levels if you are sub-ohm vaping as the increased amount of vapour produced makes everything more intense.

 What about the throat hit?

 Higher nicotine levels will give you a stronger throat hit.
-When combined with higher PG based e-liquids this can be intense, so it is important to check before purchasing.
-Also, note that high PG based e-liquids and low nicotine levels may not satisfy the needs of a smoker or ex-smoker who is used to a strong throat hit.
+When combined with higher PG based e-liquids, this can be intense, so it is important to check before purchasing.
+Also, note that high PG based e juice and low nicotine levels may not satisfy the needs of a smoker or ex-smoker who is used to a strong throat hit.
 For those switching from smoking to vaping, a more pronounced throat hit is advised.
 You will need to test different levels with your vape kit and find what suits you best.